Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 ![image](https://github.com/Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/blob/4c66075e150f47500da52c9bf64c7ce19df3b7c2/Objectives%202.png)

-- Embed privacy by design into smart metering systems and processes to ensure lawful, transparent, and consent-based data use in line with UK GDPR, the Data Protection Act 2018, and relevant energy sector regulation, including the Smart Energy Code.
+- Privacy by design will be embedded into all smart metering systems and processes to ensure lawful, transparent, and consent-based data use in line with the UK GDPR, the Data Protection Act 2018, and relevant energy sector regulations, including the Smart Energy Code.
+Privacy risks and breaches will be identified, addressed and dealt with early in the data lifecycle.
-- Build a data quality culture to make sure that data is accurate, complete, and consistent from creation/collection through to downstream use, retention, and deletion.
-This includes defining clear data quality dimensions and implementing a published data quality framework to assess, monitor, and improve data quality at scale.
+- Establish a strong data quality culture to make sure that data is accurate, complete, and consistent from creation and collection through to downstream use, retention, and deletion.
+This will be supported by clear data quality dimensions and a published data quality framework to assess, monitor, and improve data quality at scale.
-- Safeguard data from cyber and physical threats, ensuring the availability and integrity of data across the national energy network.
+- Safeguard data from cyber and physical threats, ensuring the confidentiality, availability and integrity of data across the national energy network.
 - Apply proportional data use controls, including data minimisation, to ensure that data collection, use, and retention are limited to what is necessary for defined legal, operational, and regulatory purposes.
--
+- Define clear ownership, roles and responsibilities across the smart metering lifecycle to ensure accountability, auditability, effective enforcement of regulatory obligations and sustainability of internal policies and standards.